hakerdefo/pmwf/README.md

 longi=-74.006
 uneet=imperial
 ```
+Next and final step is to get an API key from OpenWeatherMap.
+Don't worry it's simple and their free plan is good enough for our needs.
+Here is the link to the sign up page of OpenWeatherMap,

+[OpenWeatherMap Sign Up]

+After registration you'll get your unique API key.
+Assign this key to 'apkey' variable in the file.
 Save the file after making the necessary changes.
 Next copy the file 'pmwf' to '/usr/local/bin/' directory,
 ```sh